Revised CBSE Class 12 Economics Syllabus (Reduced 30%): PDF Download

 - First of all, students must prepare a strict study plan.

-- As per the weightage of each unit students must devote their time in the particular topic.
+- As per the weightage of each unit students must devote their time to the particular topic.

 - Try to learn all the important terminologies related to the subject.